raspberrypilearning/comic-character/en/step_2.md

 --- task ---

 **Click Run**
-+ The Copyright message will be shown at the bottom (footer) of your webpage.
++ The copyright message will be shown at the bottom (footer) of your webpage.

-**Notice:** there is no date shown yet.
+**Notice:** There is no date shown yet.

 --- /task ---